easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 Generates an interactive web map tool for users to select an Area of Interest (AOI).
 Users can draw polygons on a map to define the AOI, which is then saved as a GeoJSON file.
 The selected AOI is used to filter the chips and tiles that will be processed in the pipeline, ensuring that only data within the specified area is considered.

 **When to run**: This script is only necessary to run if the bounding box chips were updated with `create_bb.py`.

+##### create_chip_5070_payload.py

+A copy of the the geojson file passed into the `chip_payload_filename` property in the configuration file but reprojected in the `EPSG:5070` CRS.
+The reprojection is necessary so the HLS imagery matches CDL coordinate system.
+The output geojson is saved to the same directory as the input file but with the suffix `_5070` appended to the filename.

+> Note: This script is called in the `reproject_hls_scenes.py` if the `EPSG:5070` CRS file does not exist.

+##### grab_cids_from_selected_tiles.py

+Handles getting the CIDs for the selected tiles and generates a JSON file containing the Content Identifiers (CIDs) for each tile.

+**When to run**: Run after selecting the AOI and downloading the required HLS data to generate the CIDs for each tile, which are necessary for further processing in the pipeline.
+The resulting output can be used to run `ipfs_cli_download.py` to download the HLS scenes or `check_ipfs_content_retrievability`.

 ##### ipfs_cli_download.py